Joystream/joystream/meetings/rome/README.md

 #### Item 4 - Testing

-1. We agreed that for now one of the most important things is to have some sort of staging environment for Alex to test with storage providers etc.
+1. We agreed that for now one of the most important things is to have some sort of staging environment for Alex to test with.
+This would not be a local dev-chain, but rather a chain we all can test/connect to, with a working storage-node and validators.

-2. The following dates were agreed for sub-system tests:
+2. The following target dates were agreed for sub-system tests:

  - Curator Group (22/02/20)
  - Channels + Content (22/02/20)